-Motor oil is the lifeblood of your vehicle's engine.
-Friction and heat are two forces that can wear out your motor.
+Motor oil is the lifeblood of your powersports vehicle's engine.
+Friction and heat are two forces that can wear out the motor.
 Oil lubricates parts and helps keep the engine cool.
-Stay on top of your oil changes, and be sure to change the oil filter as part of your motorcycle, ATV or side-by-side maintenance.
+Stay on top of oil changes, and make sure to change the oil filter as part of your motorcycle, ATV or side-by-side maintenance.

 Clean or Replace the Air Filter

 The engine on your motorcycle, ATV or UTV needs to breathe.
-Fuel also has to mix with air to combust, so your vehicle needs a clean pathway for air to get into your motor.
-Keep clean air filters in your engine.
-Depending on your vehicle's needs, from time to time you'll either need to clean the air filter and reuse it, or replace it altogether, but it's a basic maintenance task crucial to your engine's health.
+Fuel also has to mix with air to combust, so your powersports vehicle needs a clean pathway for air to get into the motor.
+Keep clean air filters in your machine's engine.
+Depending on your vehicle's needs, you'll either need to clean the air filter and reuse it, or replace it altogether, but it's a basic maintenance task crucial to your machine's engine health.

 Inspect the Tires

 Low air pressure in the tires can cause early wear, which can then lead to accidents or premature spending on a new set of tires.
-Check your tire pressure periodically, and know how to inspect for wear on your tires to make sure they've got enough tread.
+Check your powersports vehicle's tire pressure periodically, and know how to inspect for wear on the tires to make sure they've got enough tread depth.

 It's a pretty simple rule: keep your machine clean.
 Road grime can eat at paint, and dirt and mud can do some real damage when they get up inside the engine and other components.
 Give your motorcycle, ATV or UTV the TLC it deserves, and give it a bath every now and then with some cleaning supplies.

 Whether you're winterizing your motorcycle or just putting it away until next weekend, cover your machine when you're not using it.
 Garages, carports and covers are all great for keeping your machine protected from the sun and other elements that can wear on it.